waynewu6250/ML_DL_Projects/9.DeepEyeNet/README.md

 ## Evaluation
 I train the final model with and without the keyword reinforced to see the difference.
 For simplicity, I chose four main types of diseases around ~2000 images for training 3 epochs.
 Pretrained GLOVE word embeddings are used.

+For model with VGG16 pre-extracted image features: <br>
 The loss value of **1.8489** has been achieved without the keywords reinforced which gives barely satisfactory results.
 The loss value of **0.5446** has been achieved with the keywords reinforced and the model converges much faster than the previous model.